false

 Restaurant email marketing strategies and benchmarks

-Studies have shown that email marketing generates an impressive $36 return for every $1 spent, whereas social media marketing generates $2.80 for every $1 spent.
+Email marketing generates an impressive $36 return for every $1 spent, over 10x what social media brands might get you (X ads generate $2.70 for every $1 spent and Instagram is around $8.40).

 4 Reasons Why Restaurant Email Marketing Drives Revenue